jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

+complete whitepaper on the IACR ePrint archive, full of mathematical demonstrations, and several cryptographic implementations of double\-odd elliptic curves in Python, Go, C, and Assembly.
+
-complete whitepaper on the IACR ePrint archive, full of mathematical demonstrations, and several cryptographic implementations of double\-odd elliptic curves in Python, Go, C, and Assembly.In June 2021, Cedric Halbronn published Exploitmitigations: Keeping up with evolving and complex softwarehardware, seeking to address how it has become challenging to follow when certain exploit mitigations are added in an update andor backported to
+In June 2021, Cedric Halbronn published Exploit
+mitigations: Keeping up with evolving and complex softwarehardware, seeking to address how it has become challenging to follow when certain exploit mitigations are added in an update andor backported to